rdtarvin/RADseq_Quito_2017/_posts/2017-08-02-afternoon-2bRAD-pyrad.md

 **Hint**: First, be sure to check when the clustering threshold was incorporated into the analysis before deciding where to restart the pipeline.

+A full run of these analyses can be downloaded [here](https://www.dropbox.com/s/w9o7diw6h6lib1m/2brad-ipyrad-full-run.zip?dl=1)